-Now that we’ve looked at what can be awarded, let’s consider how a court decides whether a copyright has actually been infringed.
+Now that we’ve looked at what a court can award, let’s consider how a court decides whether a party has infringed on another’s copyright.
 Naturally, content theft would be easy to prove in a case like Snidely and the e-book because it was a direct copy of the original work.
 Most cases, however, aren’t so easy to prove.

-There are three legal elements required to prove infringement: there must be a valid copyright on the work (whether it’s automatic or filed), it must be clear that the work was copied, and the use must be what’s called “misappropriation,” or unauthorized use that results in harm to the owner.
+There are three legal elements required to prove infringement: there must be a valid copyright on the work (whether it’s automatic or filed), it must be clear that the defendant copied the work, and the use must be what’s called “misappropriation,” or unauthorized use that results in harm to the owner.

 Conditions one and three are relatively easy to prove if actual copyright infringement has occurred.
-But has a work actually been “copied?”
-If it’s been altered in some way, such as rearranging or rephrasing the sentences in a book or changing the lyrics or melody of a song, things get a bit thornier.
-And if it’s difficult to be sure that the allegedly infringing work was stolen, the battle can get downright contentious.
+But has the work actually been “copied?”
+If the defendant has altered it in some way, such as rearranging or rephrasing the sentences in a book or changing the lyrics or melody of a song, things get a bit thornier.
+And if it’s difficult to be sure that the defendant stole the allegedly infringing work, the battle can get downright contentious.

-The principle that guides judges and juries in these cases is called “substantial similarity,” which is exactly what it sounds like.
-As you’d probably guess, though, similarity is often in the eye of the beholder, so previous court rulings are relied on heavily for guidance.
+The principle that guides judges and juries in these cases is called “substantial similarity,” which is precisely what it sounds like.
+As you’d probably guess, though, similarity is often in the eye of the beholder, so judges rely on previous court rulings heavily for guidance.

-Some of the criteria that are often considered are the actual uniqueness of the allegedly copied section, whether the section is sufficiently complex that accidental reproduction would be unlikely, or if there’s an “idiosyncratic” element present in both works.
+Some of the criteria a court considers are the actual uniqueness of the allegedly copied section, whether the section is sufficiently complex that accidental reproduction would be unlikely, or if there’s an “idiosyncratic” element present in both works.